XRPLF/xrpl-dev-portal/content/tx_format.md

 ## SetFee ##

-A change in transaction or account fees.
+A change in [transaction cost](tx-cost.html) or [account reserve](reserves.html) requirements.
 This is typically in response to changes in the load on the network.

 *Note:* You cannot send a pseudo-transaction, but you may encounter one when processing ledgers.